Nonlinear integral extension of PID control with improved convergence of perturbed second-order dynamic systems

-Since neither the structure of a feedback system nor the nonlinearity \eqref{eq:3:1:2} change with \eqref{eq:3:3:1}, the same circle criterion as given in section \ref{sec:2:sub:2} is applicable to \eqref{eq:3:3:3}.
+Since neither the structure of a feedback system nor the nonlinearity \eqref{eq:3:1:2} change through \eqref{eq:3:3:1}, the same circle criterion as given in section \ref{sec:2:sub:2} is applicable to \eqref{eq:3:3:3}.
 Respectively, the parametric inequality \eqref{eq:3:1:3} of the Theorem \ref{theorem:2} should modify, so that to take into account also the polynomial coefficients of $F(j \omega)$.
 Since both the absolute stability and disturbance rejection for \eqref{eq:3:3:3} follow the same lines of argumentation as in sections \ref{sec:3:sub:1}, \ref{sec:3:sub:2}, and a particular actuator dynamics $F(s)$ is rather application-specific, we omit a further detailed development here.
+Also note that the controller design procedure, summarized in form of the step by step recommendations given above in section \ref{sec:3:sub:4}, is correspondingly extendable by the actuator dynamics $F(s)$.
+Here we recall that the actuator dynamics $F(s)$ will generally reduce the characteristic stability margins of the closed-loop (cf. e.g. \cite{aastrom2006,aastrom2021} for details), and thus require a PID control design to be more conservative regarding the feedback gain values.

-At the same time, it is worst emphasizing that the experimental case study provided below in section \ref{sec:4} has the second-order system plant affected additionally by such first-order actuator dynamics $v(s) = \kappa (s \mu + 1)^{-1} u(s)$, with a gain factor $\kappa$ and a (not negligible) time constant $\mu > 0$.
+At the same time, it is worst emphasizing that the experimental case study provided below in section \ref{sec:4} has the second-order system plant affected additionally by such first-order actuator dynamics $v(s) = \kappa (s \mu + 1)^{-1} u(s)$, with an actuator gain factor $\kappa$ and a (not negligible) time constant $\mu > 0$.